nandyalu/trailarr/docs/setup/settings.md

 !!! info
     App will download trailer in the available codec and then convert it to the selected codec using Ffmpeg.

-### Trailer Audio Volume Level

-- Default is `100`

-Set the audio volume level of the downloaded trailer.
-Use this option to increase or decrease audio loudness of the trailer.
-Set to `100` for no change.
-Minimum is `1`.
-Maximum is `200`.

-!!! warning
-    Do not modify this setting unless you know what you are doing.

 ### Trailer Subtitles Enabled

 - Default is `true`